Veer-J-Kamdar/Speech2Text/README.md

 # Speech-to-Text API

-## Overview

-This project provides a Speech-to-Text API service using FastAPI and the SpeechRecognition library.
-It allows users to convert audio files to text through a simple REST API.
+This project provides a FastAPI-based web service to convert audio files to text using the SpeechRecognition library.

 ## Features

-- Convert various audio formats to text (MP3, WAV, etc.)
+- Convert various audio formats (MP3, WAV, etc.) to text.
-- Support for multiple languages (currently set to Thai)
+- Support for multiple languages (currently set to Thai).
-- RESTful API for easy integration
+- Update speech recognition engine and language dynamically via API.
-- File upload and base64 encoded audio support
+- Support for both file upload and base64 encoded audio input.
-- Configurable speech recognition engine

-## Prerequisites
+## Requirements

 - Python 3.9+
 - FastAPI